Chocolate Chip and Fresh Mint Cookies

 While mint extract is made from real mint, using fresh mint in baked goods tastes completely different.
 The best way I can describe it is that it tastes herbacious and bright.
 If you’ve never tried it, I encourage you to do so!

-How to Make Fresh Mint Chocolate Chip Cookies
+How to Make Chocolate Chip and Mint Cookies

 To infuse the fresh mint flavor into these cookies all you have to do is chop up some mint leaves and let them steep in melted butter that will be used for the recipe.
 I also like to brown the butter just slightly during this part of the process.